CharuDattPimple/WebdriverIO-Cucumber-BDD/README.md

 Above command should print out the version that you have installed.

-Take a pull from repository 'wdio-cucumber-BDD'
+Take a pull from repository 'WebdriverIO-Cucumber-BDD'

 Open a command prompt and go to folder location and run `npm install` to grab all dependencies.